Bachelor of Physics

 What are the entry requirements for the Bachelor of Physics program?

-To apply for the Bachelor of Physics program, you must have a high school diploma or equivalent, with a required GPA of 80% average or higher.
-Specific course requirements include Grade 12 English, Advanced Functions, and relevant science courses.
+To apply for the Bachelor of Physics program, you must have a high school diploma or equivalent, with an average of 80% or higher.
+Additionally, specific high school courses are required, including Grade 12 English and Advanced Functions, along with program-specific courses depending on your focus.

-What are the deadlines for applying to the Bachelor of Physics program?
+What is the application process for the Bachelor of Physics program?

 What are the living expenses for students in Kingston?

-Living expenses for students in Kingston can vary significantly.
-Student residences range from 250 to 625 CAD/month, while university-arranged homestays cost between 400 and 800 CAD.
-Renting an apartment can be more expensive, costing between 300 and over 1,000 CAD/month depending on location and type.
+Living expenses in Kingston can vary based on accommodation choices.
+Student residences cost between 250 CAD and 625 CAD per month, while university-arranged homestays range from 400 CAD to 800 CAD.
+Renting an apartment can cost between 300 CAD and 1,000 CAD depending on the location and facilities.